Akaparambu

-Akaparambu, or Akapparambu is a village in the Ernakulam district of Kerala, India near the Cochin International Airport and south of the town of Angamaly.
-The people are mostly Saint Thomas Christians, but there are many Hindus and other religions who all live together in peace and mutual respect.
-Recent thuggish attacks on two of the Christian churches by mentally challenged outsiders are being dealt with seriously by the authorities.
+Akaparambu, or Akapparambu is a village in the Ernakulam district of Kerala, India, near the Cochin International Airport and south of the town of Angamaly.

 History

 Akapparambu is one of the early settlement village of Saint Thomas Christians, who migrated from Kodungallur and Aranattukara in the 9th century and they engaged mainly in agriculture and various trades.
 In ancient times Akapparambu was a well known place for learning the South Indian martial art called Kalarippayattu, Astrology and Ayurveda treatment, and people from different places had visited here for learning these ancient sasthras(systems).
 Many of the migrated Saint Thomas Christians learnt the martial art from Akapparambu.
 A Saint Thomas Christian named Mathoo Chakkarayakathoottu who was a kalari acrobat trained from Akapparambu became the Akambady Nayakan of Alangadu King in 16th Century.

 Economy

 In the past, people of Akaparambu worked on the land.
 These region had vast paddy fields and people here were engaged in rice cultivation.
 Now many of the people work at the airport, which is less than 1 km away.
 From being quiet rural location about 15 years ago, before the airport was proposed, land has become hot property in this region.
 Akaparambu and other communities in the area such as Nayathodu, Vapalassery, Avanamkodu, Thuruthussery, Athani and Chengamanad are seeing a huge rise in the price of land.
 Akaparambu may find itself in the heart of a full-fledged airport city ten years from now.